Famous Faces was recorded in London. The lead vocal session singer likes anonymity. Session musicians also performed the backing tracks.

 Cover girl Madeleine

 The release art cover girl for Famous Faces is not actually the singer on the recordings.
-It would be logical to think it is.

 Meet the Famous Faces cover girl, Madeleine.
 This photo was taken at a party, years prior to Famous Faces being written.